Ed94/SectoredLang/Docs/SNode Reference.md

 ## Identifier

-A user defined symbol that is used to associate with a valid definition.
-In the case of a sector, it behaves as a namespace for an encapsulation of definitions.
+A user defined symbol that is used as a namespace for an encapsulation of definitions.

+An identifier may only resolve to either a type definition or executable and not both type definitions can either be define using the type sector, struct sector, or union sector.
+Layout sector may only be defined if the type definition is a struct sector.

 Available Sectors :